Since 2007, we have implemented several programs to provide solar energy in humanist centres and homes in the villages where we operate.

 In 2008, in Ndiadiane, we promoted a pump irrigation project powered by solar panels.
 This project was not very effective because of the continuous need for technical interventions due to the pump motor getting blocked with silt and sand.
 In 2015, we moved the panels to Gambia to illuminate the humanist centre in Ballanghar.

 From 2008 to 2011, around 1,500 solar-powered lamps were distributed during various campaigns.
 This provided illumination inside the houses during the night.

-In 2015 we started cooperating with Litter of Light, which equipped the streets and the houses in the villages of Ndiadiane, Tataguine and Sossop (Senegal) and Ballanghar (Gambia) with new LED lighting devices.
+In 2015 we started cooperating with Liter of Light Italia, which equipped the streets and the houses in the villages of Ndiadiane, Tataguine and Sossop (Senegal) and Ballanghar (Gambia) with new LED lighting devices.